sbagh/stockExchange/README.md

 -  Implemented communication between microservices using RabbitMQ through the AMQP protocol
 -  Implemented websockets using socket.io to provide real-time updates to the browser
 -  Implemented a user signup and login authentication system using a JWT, libraries used are jsonwebtoken for signing, argon2 for hashing and verifying passwords, and crypto for secret key generation
+-  Refactored back-end and front-end code to Typescript

 ### 4 - Next steps:

-- Refactor to Typescript
 -  Host serverlessly on AWS using:
    -  S3 for hosting the react app
    -  Lambda for back-end files
    -  RDS (postgreSQL) for data storage